echavet/MitsubishiCN105ESPHome/README.md

 ## Supported Microcontrollers

+> [!IMPORTANT]
-**Caution:** ESP8266 boards such as the WeMos D1 Mini clones (LOLIN in particular) tend to be unreliable in this application, and may require an external voltage regulator to work.
+> ESP8266 boards such as the WeMos D1 Mini clones (LOLIN in particular) tend to be unreliable in this application, and may require an external voltage regulator to work.
 While some users have successfully used ESP8266 based devices, if you are purchasing new hardware for use with this project, it is recommended to focus on the more modern and powerful ESP32-S3 based devices.

 - Generic ESP32 Dev Kit (ESP32): tested
 - M5Stack ATOM Lite : tested
 - M5Stack ATOM S3 Lite: tested w/ [modifications](https://github.com/echavet/MitsubishiCN105ESPHome/discussions/83)
 - M5Stack StampS3
+- Seeed Studios Xiao ESP32S3: tested
 - WeMos D1 Mini Pro (ESP8266): tested (but not currently recommended, see above)

 ## Supported Mitsubishi Climate Units